crimeacs/ground-coupling/README.md

 *Meteorological conditions:*
 - [x] Show P and T as a function of time, as well as velocity and direction of the wind.
-- [ ] Can one see the decrease of wind speed approaching the surface?
+- [x] Can one see the decrease of wind speed approaching the surface? - *No*
 - [ ] What is going on with the meteo-data?
 Can we trust them?